ulyngs/open-source-no-distractions-for-youtube/readme.md

 **UPDATE**: I have rebuilt the Safari Extension to be compatible with iPad and iPhone as well.
-The app is now called 'Hide distractions on YouTube' and you can find it on the app store.
+The app is now called 'Hide distractions on YouTube' and you can find it [on the App Store](https://apps.apple.com/app/id1598123949).

 The GitHub repository for the new app is here: https://github.com/ulyngs/hide-distractions-on-youtube-universal